bordoley/reactive-js/docs/interfaces/rx.Never.md

 ▸ **never**<`T`\>(): [`ContainerOf`](../modules/containers.md#containerof)<`C`, `T`\>

-Returns a ContainerLike instance that emits no items and never disposes its state.
+Returns a Container instance that emits no items and never disposes its state.

 #### Type parameters